-4.0% (including inflation).
-The interest rate represents the 20-year AA/Aa municipal bond rates.
+4.0% (including inflation), based upon the 20-year AA/Aa municipal bond rates.

 Active plan members' salaries are assumed to increase by 4.5% per year.
 As Plan benefits are not pay-related, this assumption was used solely to determine the normal costs under the actuarial cost method.